-Based on advice from Public Health England, the FCO is currently advising against ALL cruise ship travel for British travellers due to the ongoing pandemic.
-Please note that we cannot provide cover for anyone to travel against the advice of the FCO.
+Based on advice from Public Health England, the FCDO is currently advising against ALL cruise ship travel for British travellers due to the ongoing pandemic.
+Please note that we cannot provide cover for anyone to travel against the advice of the FCDO.
 Please check with your cruise provider before purchasing a policy.

 Going on a cruise offers you the chance to have your holiday the way you want it.
 On board what is essentially a floating resort, not only do you get to enjoy the seemingly never ending list of activities on offer, you also get to visit multiple locations and soak up the culture when the ship docks.